 Less than truckload (LTL)

-A less than truckload shipment is similar to a PTL.
-It doesn’t take up an entire trailer but might need to move between vehicles during the shipping process.
-Rates will also vary depending on whether you can match up freight from brokers with similar destinations.
+A less than truckload shipment is similar to a PTL in that it doesn’t take up an entire trailer.
+However, it might need to move between vehicles during the shipping process.
+Rates will vary depending on whether you can match loads from freight brokers with similar destinations.

-An intermodal freight shipment includes multiple shipping methods.
-For example, if a load needs to ship by both road and rail, it’s intermodal.
-Because non-road rates are usually less expensive, intermodal shipping typically costs less.
-But it can also be less profitable for carriers if you’re not careful about estimating rates.
+An intermodal freight shipment involves multiple shipping methods.
+For example, it’s intermodal if a load needs to ship by road and rail.
+Because non-road carrier rates are usually less expensive, intermodal shipping typically costs less.
+But it can also be less profitable for freight carriers if you’re not careful about estimating rates.

 The highest rates typically come from expedited shipping.
-Freight transported in express shipping lanes, such as overnight or direct routes, command higher rates.
+Freight transported in express shipping lanes, such as overnight or direct routes, commands higher rates.